Medical Assistant I

-- Conduct patient outreach phone calls and post visit follow-ups.
+- Conducts patient outreach phone calls and posts visit follow-ups.

-- Respond to routine patient phone calls and My Chart messages and route to RN, ACP or MD as needed.
+- Responds to routine patient phone calls and My Chart messages and routes to RN, ACP or MD as needed.

-- Performs clerical/administrative responsibilities such as filing and/or scanning patient medical records, obtain lab/x-ray reports, hospital notes, and referral information.
+- Performs clerical/administrative responsibilities such as filing and/or scanning patient medical records, obtains lab/x-ray reports, hospital notes, and referral information.

-- Education Required: High school diploma or GED and completion of an approved Medical Assistant Training program through an accredited institution.
+- High school diploma or GED and completion of an approved Medical Assistant Training program through an accredited institution.